 Sustainability-focused certifications, such as Cradle to Cradle and BPI, also address food safety by ensuring that certified materials are free from toxic substances and suitable for composting or recycling.
 This dual focus on safety and sustainability is particularly important for manufacturers producing packaging for perishable or sensitive food products.

 Once the certification is granted, manufacturers are authorized to use the certification label on their packaging, signaling compliance to consumers and stakeholders.
-However, certifications often require periodic renewal, involving re-evaluation to ensure ongoing compliance with updated standards.
+Follow label-use rules, maintain the documented system, and comply with surveillance requirements.
+Certifications often require periodic renewal and re-evaluation, commonly involving surveillance audits and recertification on a 1–5 year cycle; retain test records and implement corrective actions if nonconformities appear.

 Sustainable packaging certification provides manufacturers with a competitive advantage by demonstrating their commitment to environmental and social responsibility.
 Certified packaging aligns with consumer preferences for eco-friendly products, enhancing brand reputation and marketability.
 Additionally, certifications help manufacturers comply with regulatory requirements, reducing the risk of legal penalties and supply chain disruptions.